pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/basic-customization.md

 #### Customizing Keybindings

-Atom keymaps work similarly to stylesheets.
-Just as stylesheets use selectors to apply styles to elements, Atom keymaps use selectors to associate key combinations with events in specific contexts.
+Pulsar keymaps work similarly to stylesheets.
+Just as stylesheets use selectors to apply styles to elements, Pulsar keymaps use selectors to associate key combinations with events in specific contexts.
 Here's a small example, excerpted from Pulsar's built-in keymap: